inocan-group/discord-bitbucket-integration/README.md

 Configuration is done with SSM variables:

-`[REPO]` - you look-up an incoming repo by it's fully qualified name and the value points to the Discord ID and token

 To ensure this repo doesn't contain any explicit reference to the ENV variables you must use SSM properties which you can set with `set-secret`.

 You can do this by using the command below, but make sure you are referencing the correct AWS profile before doing this.